Loaded handgun found in baby bag at Peabody daycare

 Sarah Schroeder, CEO of Little Sprouts, said all families with children enrolled at the school were notified as soon as possible and the family was withdrawn from Little Sprouts.

 The gun allegedly belonged to the father of the child, who was licensed to carry it by a neighboring town, police said.
-A parent outside of the daycare Saturday said gun owners need to take better care when children are involved.
+Lewis Diaz, a parent outside of the daycare Saturday said gun owners need to take better care when children are involved.

 Police are still investigating and the state Department of Children and Families was notified.